Native American Pueblos of New Mexico: A Visitor's Guide

 San Ildefonso Pueblo, New Mexico

+A Tewa-speaking people, the San Ildefonso place a high value on education and revitalization of their language.
 The San Ildefonso Pueblo Museum exhibits contemporary and traditional pottery, paintings, and other artifacts, emphasizing San Ildefonso artifacts and historic items.
+The San Ildefonso Mission Church is a recreation of the original church built in 1711 and well worth a visit.

 Santa Ana Pueblo, New Mexico